-Betterments are repairs that make something better than it was before.
-Specifically, repairs fall under the category of betterments if they:
+As the name suggests, betterments are repairs that are intended to make something better than it was prior to the repairs being made.
+Repairs fall into this category if they:

 - Fix a defect that existed before you bought the property

 - Fix a defect that happened while the property was being made or built

 - Enlarge or expand the property so that it has more capacity

 - Increase the property's quality, strength, efficiency, or productivity